Overview

 Enable access to Tomcat examples

-The file is at:
+The file is located at:

 ~/apache-tomcat-11.0.10/webapps/examples/META-INF/context.xml

-Replace the existing allow value as shown:
+Replace the existing value:

 <Valve className="org.apache.catalina.valves.RemoteAddrValve" allow="127\.\d+\.\d+\.\d+|::1|0:0:0:0:0:0:0:1" />